Family violence and personal violence

 Your safety

-- If you are in immediate danger, call 000
+- If you are in immediate danger, call Triple Zero (000)

 - For support with family violence, call 1800RESPECT at 1800 737 732 (available 24/7)

-The ‘Quick Exit’ button won’t erase the list of pages you’ve visited from your browser history.
-To learn how to clear your browsing history, visit the Web browsers page on the eSafety website.
+The ‘Quick exit’ button will not erase the list of pages you have visited from your browser history.
+To learn how to clear your browsing history, visit the eSafety website.

 Protections for renters